Surjyasish/Impact-characteristics-of-elastic-drops_max-spreading-factor/README.md

 - `We = ρv₀²r₀/γ` — Weber number
 - `λ = L/T`         — fraction of kinetic energy dissipated (empirical)

-This notebook solves that polynomial numerically over a grid in (We, El), extracts positive real roots, and visualises the resulting β-landscape — including the two physically admissible roots (`β_min`, `β_max`) that appear in the intermediate-elasticity regime.
+This notebook solves that polynomial numerically over a grid in (We, El), extracts positive real roots, and visualises the resulting β-landscape, including the two physically admissible roots (`β_min`, `β_max`) that appear in the intermediate-elasticity regime.

 ## Contents